 Within the SBA Loan family, there are two main chapters: 7(a) and 504.
 7(a) usually offers more options.
 It’s the go-to choice when acquiring a business or obtaining working capital.
 504 can be a good choice for commercial real estate or equipment.

 Nothing’s more frustrating than inefficient equipment.
 It’s one thing when you can’t keep up with the workload; it’s another when your equipment can’t.
 After all, time waiting is money wasted.
 Automation technology—bots, AI, etc.—can raise your production exponentially and is often worth the investment.
 Similarly, commercial vehicles can carry more weight and help legitimize and brand your business.
 Sound appealing?
 Equipment loans are designed specifically for these kinds of scenarios.

 Most non-service sectors require raw product.
 Construction needs nails, hospitals need medicine, and grocery stores need goods to fill their shelves.
 Inventory loans cover all these industries.
 In general, the more you can afford to buy in bulk, the lower your per unit cost.
 Inventory loans help you capitalize on wholesale prices and exclusive vendor relationships by giving you the funding up front to pay for raw product in quantities you normally couldn’t afford.

 Most companies suffer from unpaid invoices.
 Past due bills hurt cash flow, complicate accounting, and—at their worse—stunt production.
-Accounts receivable (AR) purchase helps keep the cash, and your operation, moving.
+Accounts Receivable (AR) Purchase Solution helps keep the cash, and your operation, moving.

 AR Purchase, or Factoring, is designed for fast-growth companies of all sizes.
 Oftentimes, it’s ideal for businesses with little-to-no collateral and a high dependencies on accounts receivables—AR rich, but cash poor.
 The more you can redeploy factored cash, the better value you’ll get from this form of financing.